 - HEALTH - Cal/OSHA Guidance on Requirements to Protect Workers from Coronavirus

 - To protect workers and prevent exposure to the virus, employers must develop and maintain the required programs and plans for their facility or operation.
 Cal/OSHA recommends the interim guidance, educational materials and model programs and plans below be reviewed with an employer’s existing procedures to ensure that workers are protected.
 Key Words: pandemic, disaster Key Words: COVID-19, employment

-- Protecting Asian American and Pacific Islander Working People In response to COVID-19 - Workplace Poster
+- HEALTH - Protecting Asian American and Pacific Islander Working People In response to COVID-19 - Workplace Poster

 - In light of the outbreak of COVID-19 (also known as coronavirus) cases emerging in the US, Asian American workers are speaking up on how xenophobia and racism interact with America’s inadequate healthcare system and outdated labor laws to endanger workers and hinder disease prevention.
 Over 2 million Asian American and Pacific Islanders work in healthcare, transportation and service industries--these workers are facing xenophobic and racial discrimination in the workplace in addition to increased exposure to communicable diseases.
 From APALA (Asian Pacific American Labor Alliance) Key Words: Employer Resource